Explore our progress

 SHARED PRIORITIES

-The id8 Downsview team is continuing to reimagine the future of 520 acres of land owned by Northcrest Developments and Canada Lands Company.
-We’re working together with the local community and stakeholders to generate a vision and framework for future development of the site.
-It will take many decades for the Downsview redevelopment process to unfold and creating a Framework Plan is one important step.
+The id8 Downsview team helped to reimagine the future of 520 acres of land owned by Northcrest Developments and Canada Lands Company.
+We worked together with the local community and stakeholders to generate a vision and framework for future development of the site.
+It will take many decades for the Downsview redevelopment process to unfold and the Framework Plan is one important step.

 Identifying Shared Priorities